 About the training

 Program activities include guided meditations, short talks, experiential exercises, group discussion and practices in pairs or small groups.
 The training is a workshop, based on resilience training and skills, and although it can have psychotherapeutic effects, it is not “therapy”.
 The goal is for participants to directly experience self-compassion and to learn practices that evoke self-compassion in daily life.
 The MSC training is primarily a compassion training program although mindfulness is the foundation of self-compassion.

 This training course fulfills the pre-requisite for the MSC Teacher Training.

-Cost: $495 Canadian + taxes and fees.
-Everyone is welcome.
+Cost: $495 Canadian + 5% GST.
+Everyone is welcome, and we aim to honour multi-cultural diversity in our groups.
 There are some bursaries available to those on a low income, and for those with identity-based (gender, racial, religious, etc.) vulnerabilities.

-Registration for this event closes on Saturday, the 22nd of January.
-We will not be able to take registrations after the 22nd, so please avoid disappointment by registering early!
+Registration for this event closes on Saturday, the 15th of April.
+We will not be able to take registrations after the 15th of April, so please avoid disappointment by registering early!

 Self-compassion is simply giving the same kindness to ourselves that we give to others.
 Christopher Germer, PhD

 Required course reading is “The Mindful Self-Compassion Workbook: The Proven Way to Build Inner Strength and Thrive”, by Christopher Germer and Kristin Neff.
 This can be purchased at most book stores or online.

 Technology needs: A strong, reliable internet connection & access to a computer or

 tablet that is at least 10 inches.
 Phones or mini-tablets are not encouraged because